Sariel66/Sariel66/README.md

 I am a gradute of CDI College, I have a constant love of learning and solving complex problems.

 ## Objective
-Recent graduate of CDI College’s Cybersecurity program with a strong foundation in network security, ethical hacking, threat analysis, and incident response.
-Passionate about continuous learning and contributing to the cybersecurity industry.
-Seeking to apply my knowledge in protecting digital assets and mitigating cyber risks in a challenging and dynamic environment.
+The CDI College’s Cybersecurity program provided me with a strong foundation in network security, ethical hacking, threat analysis, and incident response.I am Passionate about continuous learning and contributing to the cybersecurity industry.
+Seeking transition into the field and apply my knowledge in protecting digital assets and mitigating cyber risks in a challenging and dynamic environment.